nicksrandall/currere/README.md

 ```

 ## Why "Currere"
-Currere is a latin word meaning "to run".
+"Currere" is a latin word meaning "to run".
 It is also the word that "courier" (meaning messenger) is derived from.
 Both "run" (as in run a function) and "messenger" (as in postMessage api) seemed relevant to this project.